 The valuation officer may alter the value if the circumstances of the property have changed.

-The ratepayer (and certain others who have an interest in the property) can also appeal against the value shown in the list if they believe it is wrong.
+The ratepayer (and certain others who have an interest in the property) can check and/or challenge the value shown in the list if they believe it is wrong.
 You need to go to the Valuation Office Agency's website page in order to:

-Further information about making appeals can be found on the VOA website or from your local valuation office:
+Further information about the Check and Challenge Appeal scheme can be found on the VOA website or from the valuation office:

 Telephone: 03000 501501